Buuz135/ore-dowsing/README.md

 Thanks to Vazkii, the code on which the block highlighting is based on is from [Botania](http://botaniamod.net).

-Thanks to Yoshidude for the dowsing rod textures and models.
+Thanks to Yoshidude for the dowsing rod sprites.

 License
 =======